uol-mediaprocessing-201920/group-projects-secret-whiteboard/secret_whiteboard.md

         sub_image.slices = [Slice(data) for data in extract_slices(sub_image.data, 1/7, 0)]
 ```

-## Detect dashed line from slice
+## Detect dashed lines in each slice

-### 1. Projection of the 2D slice to 1D array
-- Create a 1-dimensional array with the same length as the slice
-- Initialize the array with zeroes
-- Detect contours of line segments
-- Get leftmost and rightmost pixel of every countour
-- Set all corresponding x values in the array to 255 (interval $[leftmost,rightmost]$)
--> Projection to 1D
+To determine if a slice contains a dashed line, we first create a 1-dimensional array with the same length as the width of the slice.
+Using OpenCV's contour detection, we can then detect all contours of the line segments.
+A 1-dimensional projection of the dashed is created by setting all corresponding x values of each contour (interval $[leftmost, rightmost]$) in the array to 255.

 ```python=
 def create_line_data(data):